jmkristian/AREDN-dnsmore/server/README.md

 ```
 This configures a simple primary zone.
 You might want to customize it.

+Don't configure a zone named local.mesh or any subdomain of local.mesh.
+Those domains should only be managed by the AREDN nodes.

 Use the RFC-2136 protocol to update records.
 The addzone script
 creates a key that can be used to update anything in the zone.
 Give that key to the owner of the zone.
 If needed, you can create keys